vedph/cadmus_core/Doc/seeding.md

 - `roleId`: `fr.net.fusisoft.comment`

 This is a text layer part for comment fragments.
 The comment fragment ID is given by the `roleId`.
 Should this have a role, like e.g. `fr.net.fusisoft.comment:scholarly`, the role and its colon prefix would be ignored for the sake of instantiating the seeder.

+Fragment seeders requiring parameters can have them specified in the `options` property in the configuration.
+This property has a free schema, fit to each seeder's task and fragment.
+Note that if required options are not supplied, or are invalid, the seeder will return `null` and thus no fragment will be added.

 ## Seeder